samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

   **Note: you can skip this step when using `gatsby-theme-bodiless`***

-- Define a conditional export in your `package.json` which tells webpack to use a different module when building the prodction bundle:
+- Define a conditional export in your `package.json` which tells webpack to use a different module when building the production bundle:
   ```

   "exports": {